parrt/msds692/README.md

 **SPATIAL COORDINATES.** 101 Howard.
 Both sections Rm 527 on the fifth floor.

-**TEMPORAL COORDINATES.** Wed Aug 24 - Wed Oct 12.
+**TEMPORAL COORDINATES.** Wed Aug 23 - Wed Oct 11.

- * Section 01: Mon/Wed 10-12AM
+ * Section 01: Mon/Wed 10-11:50AM
- * Section 02: Mon/Wed 1-3PM
+ * Section 02: Mon/Wed 1:15-3:05PM

 **INSTRUCTION FORMAT**.
-Class runs for 2 hours, 2 days.
+Class runs for 1:50 hours, 2 days/week.
 Instructor-student interaction during lecture is encouraged and we'll mix in mini-exercises / labs during class.
-All programming will be done in the Python programming language, unless otherwise specified.
+All programming will be done in the Python 2 programming language, unless otherwise specified.

 **TARDINESS.** Please be on time for class.
 It is a big distraction if you come in late.